 The elements of the last supper represented Jesus’ blood and body, so they remind us of Jesus’ sacrifice for sinners when He died on the cross.
-As your children color this picture, remind them that Jesus died for them, and that on Easter we celebrate Jesus’ coming back to life!
+As your children color this picture, remind them that Jesus died for us, and that on Easter He came back to life!

 Bible Coloring Pages

-Below you'll find free, printable Sunday school coloring pages you can use at home or in your church's kids ministry program.
+Below you'll find a list of free Bible coloring pages you can use at home or in your church's Sunday School or kids ministry program.
 Coloring pages are designed for use with crayons.
-Bible Coloring pages are a fun way for children to learn about important Bible concepts and characters.
-These include simple coloring pages, color by number, and connect the dot activities.
-Just click on the title to go to a web page where you can print out the the Bible story coloring sheet.
+Bible coloring pages are a fun way for children to learn about important Bible concepts and characters.
+These include simple coloring pages, color-by-number, and connect-the-dot activities.
+Just click on the title to go to a web page where you can print out the Bible story coloring sheet.
 In many cases a simple Bible lesson is provided for each coloring page.

 As your children color by number this picture showing Gabriel visiting Mary, you’ll have the opportunity to talk to them about what the angel said to her and how she responded.
 How special it was for Mary that she was going to become the mother of God’s Son!